ThomWright/ThomWright.github.io/_drafts/at-least-once-delivery.md

 Using sending an email as an example, and assuming the provider does not use an [idempotency key system](https://brandur.org/idempotency-keys):

 1. 🔒 Try acquiring a lock for the message.
-    1. Nack the message if lock already taken.
+    1. Nack the message if the lock is already taken.
     2. Otherwise continue.
 2. Check if the message has already been processed.
-    1. Ack message and release lock if so.
+    1. Ack message and release the lock if so.
     2. Otherwise continue.
 3. 📨 Send email.
 4. Record the message as having been processed.